 1.ii: 'likely numbers of participants and spectators' - is this crucial number being left up to the MX management team to decide?
-Surely, there must be some stipulation in terms of noise, land and duration impact and the limitations on camping within the current site perimeter?
+Surely, CDC, as other local authorities have done, must set a limit on the maximum number of bikes in any one race, and the maximum number of races in any one day.
+We also believe a limit on overnight camping within the current site perimeter should be stipulated.

 (NB.
 They have extended both circuit length and camping spaces in recent years and we have made you aware of their plans to bring in more and larger support vehicles to accommodate the top bikers and their entourages.)
+See photos attached of the site when operating under the 14 day rules with no planning approval.

 During the application consultation period, your officers have also stipulated that no track activity must take place overnight - neither resurfacing/engineering works nor biking - due to the GCN presence on the circuit - where is this listed in your Conditions?
-(See also hours of racing later in this document - your suggested 6pm finish time will be after dark for almost half of the year.)
+(See also hours of racing later in this document - your suggested 6pm finish time will be after dark for almost half of the year.
+Clearly unacceptable to BBOWT.)